Click here to return to my world views page, or here to return to my main home.

 >the scriptures is a rational process.
 Therefore we too are

 >rationalists in a sense.
-But we are a
+But we are a different kind of

 >rationalist from Korihor and all those people who think the